rt95/rt95/README.md

 ### Hi there! 👋

-📫 How to reach me: 📧 under bio.
+📫 How to reach me: 📧 in bio.

 <!--